mone/namespace-wrapper/README.md

 ## Missing Features ##

 I wrote the wrapper with a specific goal in mind so that some feautures that were not needed were not taken into account.
-Here are its current shortcomings:
+Here are its current (main) shortcomings:

-*    The library to be wrapped MUST never uses the require method inside it but only the define one
+*    The library to be wrapped MUST never use the require method inside it but only the define one
 *    The library to be wrapped CAN only refer to other modules defined inside itself.
 If reference to a second library are contained the second library must be wrapped with the same namespace.